How to Clean Leather Boots: A Helpful Guide

 Now that you have a better understanding of why it might be worth it to spend some extra time tending to your boots, follow along to find out how to care for leather boots the right way:

-- Prep your boots – Before you so much as lift a finger in the name of spiffy boots, make sure to clear a space to do the work.
+- Prep your boots – Before you so much as lift a finger in the name of boot care, make sure to clear a space to do the work.
 You won’t need much room, but you don’t want to risk having to clean anything else, too.
 Once you’re settled, loosen the laces, pull them off, and stash them somewhere safe.

-- Dust up and wipe down – Brush your boots top to bottom; soft yet stiff bristles work best for a leather brush.
+- Dust up and wipe down – Brush your leather shoes top to bottom; soft yet stiff bristles work best for a leather shoe brush.
 Spend some time, but there’s no need to overdo it.
-Your goal at this stage isn’t to make your boots shine—it’s just to remove that surface-level layer of dust and grime.
+Your goal at this stage isn’t to polish your boots—it’s just to remove that surface-level layer of dust and grime.

 - Use a damp cloth – Whether it’s an old damp rag or a T-shirt, the next step is to wipe the rim of the soles, the toe guards (if your boots have them), and the uppers (curious about what are leather uppers?
 It’s the part of the boot anatomy that rests above the sole).

 Once you’ve polished off the preliminary phases of cleaning, you might then decide to enlist the help of a specialized leather cleaner.
 There are practically as many leather cleaners as there are leather boots, but typically, you’ll only deal with two kinds: